Q. How old do I have to be to apply for an apprentice

 Q. What is the best choice of raptor for an

-is the best choice for the apprentice falconer that has access
+best choice for the apprentice falconer that has access to land

-Even waterfowl and upland game birds can be taken by this
+upland game birds can be taken by this versatile species.
+Kestrels

-versatile species.
-Kestrels should be left to the more experienced
+should be left to the more experienced falconer.

 Q. What steps do I need to take to become an apprentice